Amermob/get-user-repositories/README.md

 # get-user-repositories
-a tool to get any github username repositories
+by providing a GitHub user name, you will get all repos associated with that account